bt3gl/building_blog/content/natas_wargames.md

 This level looks exactly like the previous except that it has the following message:

-> This page uses mostly the same code as the previous level, but session IDs are no longer sequential...
+> This page uses mostly the same code as the previous level, but session IDs are no longer sequential ...

 ![cyber](http://i.imgur.com/OQ7LATt.png)